Islam in Cambodia: Chvea Muslims

 The Chvea (literally "Java") arrived in Cambodia in the 14th century from the Malay Peninsula and Indonesian Archipelago, and traditionally occupied the coastal part of the country.
 Some scholars argue that intermarriage between these groups has served to form a separate Muslim community, while other scholars identify them as the Cham people.
+Unlike the Cham, the Chvea do not speak the Cham language; they speak exclusively Khmer as their mother tongue and have been fully integrated into the Khmer linguistic landscape for centuries.

 Khmer Muslims

 Khmer is the largest ethnicity in Cambodia which the majority follows to Theravada Buddhism.
 There are also Khmer Muslim converts from Buddhism and these can be found in Kwan village, Kampong Speu.
 Where Islam was spread by Abdul Amit a Cham farmer to the villagers of Kwan.

+Khmer Muslims refer to individuals from the majority Khmer ethnic group who practice Islam and speak the Khmer language as their primary or native tongue.
+Unlike the Cham minority who retain their own Austronesian language and distinct historical identity, ethnic Khmer Muslims are deeply rooted in mainstream Khmer cultural traditions, differing primarily only in their religious faith.

+The most prominent historical instance of an ethnic Khmer converting to Islam occurred in 1642, when King Ramathipadi I (also known as Ponhea Chan or Sultan Ibrahim) embraced Islam.
+Upon his conversion, he adopted Islamic dress, took a Muslim wife, and encouraged members of the royal court and the wider Khmer administration to accept the faith.
+Although his reign ended in 1658 and the state reverted to Buddhism, this era marked the earliest structured integration of Islamic practice directly within the ethnic Khmer population.

+In the 21st century, a growing number of indigenous Buddhist Khmers have voluntarily converted to Islam, driven by intermarriage, increased exposure to global Islamic networks, and localized humanitarian programs sponsored by international Muslim organizations.
+These modern converts remain culturally and linguistically Khmer, utilizing Khmer-language translations of the Quran and Islamic literature for worship.